KipCollo/Java-Revision/javaEE/mail/Readme.md

             Overrides:
                 clone in class Object

-Message Creation And Transmission
-The Message class is abstract, so an appropriate subclass must be instantiated to create a new Message object.
+- Message Creation And Transmission:- The Message class is abstract, so an appropriate subclass must be instantiated to create a new Message object.
 A client creates a message by instantiating an appropriate Message subclass.
 For example, the MimeMessage subclass handles Internet email messages.
 Typically, the client application creates an email message by instantiating a MimeMessage object, and passing required attribute values to that object.
 In an email message, the client defines Subject, From, and To attributes.
-The client then passes message content into the MimeMessage object by using a suitably configured DataHandler object.
-See “Message Composition” on page 45 for details.
+The client then passes message content into the
+MimeMessage object by using a suitably configured DataHandler object.
 After the Message object is constructed, the client calls the Transport.send method to route it to its specified recipients.
-See “Transport Protocols and Mechanisms” on page 51 for a discussion of the transport process.

 ## Message Session